mongodb-js/vscode/README.md

 This will compile and package MongoDB for VS Code into a `.vsix` file and add the extension to your VS Code.

-To install this locally on windows:
+To install this locally on Windows:

 ```shell
 npm install